 Alpha Picks by Seeking Alpha: Is It Worth It?

-And since the main point of subscribing to any stock recommendation service is to get winning stock picks, I'm going to share the exact returns of every stock Alpha Picks has recommended since its launch.
+The main point of subscribing to any stock recommendation service is to get stock picks that outperform the market.
+So far, Alpha Picks has done exactly that.

 Alpha Picks review summary